RuslanKhafizov/genetic-code-arithmetic/README.md

 combination.
 The number of service positions is the selected model's stop-position count plus the ATG position.

-The current preprint version describes 17 output datasets.
-This comparative dataset was added later and brings the number of outputs of `reproduce.py` to 18; its description will be incorporated into the next manuscript revision.

 #### The two procedures

 For each quantity `Q` in {P, N} independently, write `Q_pool` for the